liuenfu2012/docs/guide/en/older-version-upgrade.md

 # Old Version Upgrade

-Older version can be upgraded to the latest version through the SiteServer CLI.
+Older version can be upgraded to the latest version through the SS CMS CLI.

 The currently supported versions of the upgrade command include:

-- `SiteServer CMS 3.6` Versions (3.6, 3.6.1, 3.6.2, 3.6.3, 3.6.4) are upgraded to the latest version
+- `SS CMS 3.6` Versions (3.6, 3.6.1, 3.6.2, 3.6.3, 3.6.4) are upgraded to the latest version
-- `SiteServer CMS 4.0` Upgrade to the latest version
+- `SS CMS 4.0` Upgrade to the latest version
-- `SiteServer CMS 4.1` Upgrade to the latest version
+- `SS CMS 4.1` Upgrade to the latest version
-- `SiteServer CMS 5.0` Upgrade to the latest version
+- `SS CMS 5.0` Upgrade to the latest version

-Upgrade to the latest version `SiteServer CMS 4.1` version as an example to explain how to use the upgrade command.
+Upgrade to the latest version `SS CMS 4.1` version as an example to explain how to use the upgrade command.

 ::: tip
-Online upgrades are supported in versions of SiteServer CMS 6.0 and later, this document is only available for pre-6.0 versions.
+Online upgrades are supported in versions of SS CMS 6.0 and later, this document is only available for pre-6.0 versions.
 :::

 ## 1. Run the database backup command

-The old version before upgrading need to use the database backup command **`siteserver backup`** to the old version of the database backup to folder, find the folder where the SiteServer CMS system:
+The old version before upgrading need to use the database backup command **`siteserver backup`** to the old version of the database backup to folder, find the folder where the SS CMS system:

 ![](/assets/update/01.png)